MicrosoftDocs/visualstudio-docs/docs/docker/tutorials/use-docker-compose.md

 ## Tear it all down

-When you're ready to tear it all down, simply run `docker-compose down`, or right click on the application in the containers list in the VSCode Docker extension and select Compose down.
+When you're ready to tear it all down, simply run `docker-compose down`, or right-click on the application in the containers list in the VS Code Docker extension and select **Compose Down**.
 The containers will stop and the network will be removed.

 > [!WARNING]
 > **Removing Volumes**